Please complete this brief survey for clearance to enter IPoly's campus.

 Q: How can a student attend IPoly High School?

 A: In order to be considered to attend IPoly as freshmen, students must apply during their 8th grade year.
 Transfer students (10th-12th graders) may apply year-round.
-Please see Admissions Process and Information page for deadline information.
+Please see Admissions Process and Timeline page for deadline information.

 The selection process is based on the application (transcripts, letters of recommendation, evaluation of disciplinary and attendance history, etc).
 Applicants must have a minimum 2.5 academic GPA over the past two years.
 Once the student meets the initial minimum requirements, he or she will be invited to take our assessment test.
 The test will consist of a math exam, essay, and a group activity.